base-org/web/apps/base-docs/tutorials/docs/2_data-indexers-subquery.md

 }
 ```

 The `handleNftClaim` function receives a `log` parameter of type `TokensClaimedLog` which includes log data in the payload.
-We extract this data and then save this to the store using the `.save()` function (_Note that SubQuery will automatically save this to the database_).
+You extract this data and then save this to the store using the `.save()` function (_Note that SubQuery will automatically save this to the database_).

 ### Build